ivanempire/lighthouse/README.md

 CPUUID.UPNP.ORG:747f550a-8dec-33a1-8470-e314bf440695
 ```

-If you are feeling adventurous, however, you can create your own search requests and pass them into the dicover method:
+If you are feeling adventurous, however, you can create your own search requests and pass them into the discover method:

 ```kotlin
 val multicastSearchRequest = MulticastSearchRequest(